I firmly believe that in a world filled with extraordinary people…

-My hunger for finding the most efficient method while chasing an internal requirement to produce the highest quality possible has pushed me to lead others and bring more value to their work.
+My hunger for finding the most efficient method while chasing an internal requirement to produce the highest quality possible pushed me to lead others and help bring more value to their work.

 When I present a client with a finished product or service, I want them to be more than satisfied.
-If I fall short, I will find a way to make it right and move forward in a positive way.
+If I fall short, I will find a way to make it right and exceed expectations.

 “Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected.”

 Steve Jobs, Co-Founder of Apple Computer, Inc.